 Many organisations run time out, gap year or internship programmes.
 These often involve volunteering (for example, on a construction project in a developing country) and you usually need to pay to take part.

-Providers that run international internships (which you need to pay for) suitable for recent graduates include:
+Providers that run international internships (which you need to pay for and are suitable for recent graduates on a gap year) include:

 - CRCC Asia

 - China Internship Placements